-Thomas Francis Meagher a hero of the American Civil War, who guided the Fighting 69th and formed the Irish Brigade died on this day in 1867.
+Thomas Francis Meagher, a hero of the American Civil War who guided the Fighting 69th and formed the Irish Brigade, was born in Co Waterford on this day, August 3, in 1823

 But the story of Meagher starts long before the American Civil War.
 It begins in Waterford, Ireland where he was born into privilege in 1823.
 Well educated in both Ireland and England by his politically-connected father, Meagher was appalled at what he saw the English doing to Ireland.